Advice from Assistant Dean of Undergraduate Studies

 - Ask what companies visit campus to recruit graduates.

 - Walk around and speak to students as well as administrators.
-Ask your son or daughter to imagine living and learning on the MSU campus and eventually becoming a lifelong member of the Spartan family.
+Ask your student to imagine living and learning on the MSU campus and eventually becoming a lifelong member of the Spartan family.
 Does that feel right?

 - Apply early.
 Most scholarships need no separate application.
 All applicants are automatically considered, but we need your application and records on file.